 (cell F2) is located.

-The final part of our formula uses another MATCH to determine which column to be used in the INDEX function.
-In this example, I needed "Avg. points" and for that, I compared cell F3 with the table heading $B$2:$D$2
+The final part of our formula uses another MATCH to determine which column to use in the INDEX function.
+In this example, I needed “Avg. points” and for that, I compared cell F3 with the table heading $B$2:$D$2

 .